 Do you ever find yourself in a situation where you have trouble finding an area around which you can build content that attracts your target audience?

-This can be a real challenge, especially in niches with a strong content saturation.
-We don’t have to go far to find an example.
+Valuable content can be a real challenge, especially in niches with a strong content saturation.
+We don't have to go far to find an example.
 Marketing niche is the prime example.

 With 75% marketers looking to increase their content marketing budgets, things aren't going to get any easier.